SkillsWorkflow/Documentation/SkillsWorkflow/docs/university/CRM/create-activity.md

 ---
 id:  create-activity
-title: Create an Activity
+title: Create an activity
 sidebar_label: 5.
-Create Activity
+Create activity
 sidebar_position: 5
 ---

 1. To create a new Activity, navigate to the CRM > Company module.
-2. Select the active Company where you want to include the new Activity under, and click the "+" at the top right corner.
+2. Select the active Company which you want to include the new Activity under, and click the "+" at the top right corner.
 3. Fill in the Activity creation popup form.
    - **Title** - Name you would like to give to the Activity.
    - **Type** - Type of activity you want to create (e.g. Email, Call, Meeting, etc.)